Xiao Hu Dui

-Xiao Hu Dui (小虎隊), also known as the Little Tigers, were a Taiwanese boy band formed in 1988.
-The band consisted of Alec Su, Nicky Wu and Julian Chen.
-The trio rose to fame during the late 1980s, achieving success in their native Taiwan and throughout Asia.
-Their success led to the recognition, popularity and creation of Taiwanese boy bands and other pop acts.
-Xiao Hu Dui are cited as the first boy band.
-After a brief hiatus, the group disbanded in 1995.
-The three members went on to pursue solo careers.
-They sold over 15 million albums.
+Xiao Hu Dui (小虎隊), also known as the Little Tigers, was a Taiwanese boy group formed in 1988.
+The group, consisted of Alec Su, Nicky Wu and Julian Chen, became a runaway success across the Chinese-speaking world.
+After the disbandment in 1995, the three members went on to pursue solo careers primarily in mainland China.

 Musical career

 1988: Formation

 In the late 1980s, due to the rise in popularity of campus folk songs amongst the Taiwanese society, members of the local music circles and scouts began looking for potential new faces, and Chinese pop music became active.

 In July 1988, Taiwan's Chinese Television System broadcast the talent show “TV Rookie Hegemony Station” hosted by Chang Hsiao-yen, which consisted of three girls’ “Kit Team” (Chinese: 小貓隊) as program assistants.
 In order to achieve balance, agents from Carrier Entertainment Agency scouted three boys as assistants.
 In the end, 18-year-old Nicky Wu, 17-year-old Chen Zhipeng and 15-year-old Alec Su stood out amongst the candidates.
 The group consisting of these three was named "Little Tigers".
 At the time, Wu was a sports student studying in Taichung, where he had a judo and a Taekwondo foundation.
 The iconic movement was a clean and backward backflip, which gained his nickname of "Thunder Tiger" (Chinese: 霹雳虎).
 Chen studied ballet, has music and dance foundation, which is similar to Hong Kong star Leslie Cheung.
-He is known as "Little Shuai Tiger".
+He is known as "Little Shuai Tiger" (Chinese: 小帅虎).
 Alec was the youngest performer.
 He was a high school student at the prestigious Taipei Municipal Jianguo High School.
 At the end of 1988, they signed a contract with UFO Records.